lilypolonetsky/datastructures-applets/README.md

 The implementation is in Python using its interface to Tk (tkinter) to animate the operations.

-Exceptional students in the Computer Science Department of Stern College at Yeshiva University developed many of these visualizations. https://www.yu.edu/stern/ug/computer-science
+Exceptional students in the Computer Science Department of Stern College for Women at Yeshiva University helped develop these visualizations. https://www.yu.edu/stern/ug/computer-science